 - Ribbon, twine, leaves, berries, or lace (depending on how you want to “dress” your seed packets)

 Print the seed packet design (download available at the end of the post) onto a good quality paper.
 Cardstock tends to be too heavy for folding properly but it can work if you choose to use it.
 I prefer a heavy paper with a 28 or 32 lb weight.
-A crisp white color is very pretty, or a tan, light brown, beige, or light gold color for a vintage look.
+A crisp white color is very pretty, or an ivory, beige, or gold color for a vintage look.
 It all depends on what mood you’re trying to create.

 Cut out the seed packets following the cutting lines.
 I purposely made the cutting lines very light, so you won’t see them once the seed packet is completed.
 But, if you print on a paper color other than white the lines can be difficult to see.
 Do your best to cut very accurately.